NuCoMP-RPI/mcnpy/README.md

     print(my_python_object._e_object.toString())

 throughout your code will narrow down when any parameters erroneously changed.
 The `._e_object` syntax accesses the underlying Java object.
-Since the serialized interacts with the Java, it's best to directly check the Java itself.
+Since the serializer interacts with the Java, it's best to directly check the Java itself.

 ### Misplaced Data
 These errors are more confusing.
 Error messages along the lines of `Object does not exist for this Java gateway` indicate that a valid Java object exists, but it is owned by a different in-memory Java model.
 This is akin to one MCNP deck trying to reference cards from an entirely separate deck (without using special features like a READ card).
 These errors are most likely from incorrectly applied copying operations.
 To better understand copying nuances, consider the following CSG region definitions: